CenterForOpenScience/Policies-and-Procedures/index.md

 Do not leave dirty dishes in the sink.
 If the dishwasher contains dirty dishes, put your dirty dish in the washer.
 If the dishwasher is running, place your rinsed dish in the sink or to the side of the sink.
 If the dishes in the dishwasher are clean, empty the dishwasher.

-Use the disposal in the kitchen sink for all disposal safe food items; under the cabinet on the right.
+Use the disposal in the kitchen sink for all disposal safe food items.
 We have 3 undercounter, pull out, trash receptacles in the kitchen as well as smaller trash cans at desk stations.
 Do not dispose of food in the small trash cans.

 There is overflow trash in the storage room.
 Use this trash can for large boxes and when the other trash cans are filled to maximum capacity.
 Trash is single-source, so we don’t sort recycling - they do.
-Make sure that minimal food items go into the trash and to remove the coffee filters from the k-cups.
+Make sure that minimal food items go into the trash.

 Emergency Procedures
 ------------------